mworzala/canvas/README.md

 # Canvas
 Canvas is a Kotlin-based inventory management system which takes *heavy inspiration* from React.
+Also known by some as "That overly kotlin library".

 Those who have used React (especially React-Kotlin) should feel very at home.
 Those who have not, it provides reusability and convenience when making complex UIs.